seerge/g-helper/docs/README.md

 ### Override UI theme

-By default app would set UI theme from "app" theme in windows setting.
+By default the app would set the UI theme from the "app" theme in Windows setting.
 You can override it to specific theme, or general windows theme

 ```
 "ui_mode" : "dark",